Data-Mechanics/course-2019-spr-proj/kzhang21_ryuc_zui_sarms/README.md

 **Figure 1:** Graphs showing a positive relationship between the price range and rating of a restaurant.

-Now, we try to understand the relationship between neighbourhood and price/rating.
+Now, we try to understand the relationship between neighborhood and price/rating.
 Figure 2 is a graph showing the restaurant densities, mean rating, and mean price for eateries in a neighborhood.
 As can be seen, Chinatown has the highest density of eateries, while North End has the highest mean rating per restaurant, and Charlestown/South Boston are the most expensive neighborhoods.

 ![figure2](images/figure_4.png)